 This option can be used to set various SSL-related options.
 Individual option values must be combined using bitwise OR.

 Which options are available on your platform is determined by the OpenSSL version you use.
 The list of options available on your platform might be retrieved by the following shell command:

 '''

 grep "#define SSL_OP." /usr/include/openssl/ssl.h

-#define SSL_OP_MICROSOFT_SESS_ID_BUG

-#define SSL_OP_NETSCAPE_CHALLENGE_BUG

-#define SSL_OP_LEGACY_SERVER_CONNECT

 '''